edinburgh-napier/set09121/lectures/lecture17.md

  - Test it on new machines, old machines, fresh machines,
  - Virtual machines, JKCC/VDS machines, your friends' machines

 ---

 # BE AWARE

 ### IF YOUR CODE DOES NOT RUN ON MY MACHINE WHEN I TEST IT, YOU WILL LOSE MARKS!

 Test your code on other machines<!-- .element: class="fragment" -->
-Check you have all the files included in the installer Check you have the right .dlls<!-- .element: class="fragment" -->
+Check you have all the files included in the installer<!-- .element: class="fragment" -->
+Check you have the right .dlls<!-- .element: class="fragment" -->